6 Web Personalization Examples to Learn From in 2025

 Trigger and data used: Learner indicates interest in a subject area.

-Personalization: The platform displays banners and course recommendations based on the learner’s selected interests and goals.
-You also see discounted prices to drive more enrollments.
+Personalization: The platform displays banners and course recommendations based on the learner's selected interests and goals, along with discounted prices to drive more enrollments.

 Result and takeaway: Learners quickly discover courses that match their goals and see reduced pricing, increased enrollment, and higher completion rates.
 Such personalization helps visitors navigate easily and find relevant content faster.